Travel to the EU Switzerland, Norway, Iceland or Liechtenstein (the Schengen Area) will change from 1 January 2021.

 Since 2001, some adult British passports were issued with a validity longer than 10 years.
 This is because if you renewed your passport before it expired you were allowed to have the time left on your old passport added to your new passport.
 The maximum validity period possible was 10 years and 9 months.
 This means that you can't use the expiry date to check if your adult passport will be valid under the new Schengen Border Rules.

-From 10 September 2018 extra validity is no longer added to British passports and the maximum validity for a new adult British passport will be 10 years, and for a child passport it will be five years.
+From 10 September 2018 extra validity was no longer added to British passports and the maximum validity for a new adult British passport will be 10 years, and for a child passport it will be five years.
 This change has been made to follow recommendations set out by the International Civil Aviation Organisation and to help provide clarity about passport validity in the future.

 Countries within the Schengen area includes: